top of page

 Why We Are Needed.

-A survey commissioned by eye research charity Fight for Sight found that 4 in 10 Brits have or know someone with significantly impaired vision, and 1/3 of them have experienced mental health issues.
+A survey commissioned by eye research charity Fight for Sight found that 40% of British people have or know someone with significantly reduced vision, and 1/3 of them have experienced mental health conditions.

 Young people with low vision may experience emotional difficulties due to their condition.
 Coping with low vision can be challenging for many children and young people, without the needed support by family, peers and the local community.